 HFHS Inpatient Nursing Pharmacology Practice Test

-Question: 1 / 20
+1 / 20

-What is the primary therapeutic use of beta-blockers?
+What is the therapeutic purpose of antibiotics?

-To reduce inflammation
+To reduce inflammation and swelling

-To relieve pain
+To relieve pain from injuries or surgeries

 Next Question